chakravala/Grassmann.jl/README.md

 Most importantly, the Dirac-Clifford product yields generalized Hodge-Laplacian and the Betti numbers with Euler characteristic `χ`.

 The *Grassmann.jl* package and its accompanying support packages provide an extensible platform for high performance computing with geometric algebra at high dimensions.
-This enables the usage of many different types of `TensorAlgebra` along with various `VectorBundle` parameters and interoperability for a wide range of scientific and research applications.
+This enables the usage of many different types of `TensorAlgebra` along with various `Manifold` parameters and interoperability for a wide range of scientific and research applications.

 More information and tutorials are available at [https://grassmann.crucialflow.com/dev](https://grassmann.crucialflow.com/dev)